aligungr/UERANSIM/README.md

 UERANSIM introduces the world's first open source 5G-SA UE and gNodeB implementation.

 > [!IMPORTANT]
-> I'm no longer active in the development of UERANSIM.
+> UERANSIM is no longer actively developed by the maintainer.
 However community contributions are welcomed.

 ## Current Status